 3. Increase Your Income

 By delegating the tasks holding you back from your talent to earn more, you can double and even triple your current income.
-Havard Business Review showed in one of their research that delegating more of what you don't have to do yourself free up time so you can use it where it matters, which increases your productivity and usually results in an increase in income.
+Havard Business Review showed in one of their research that delegating more of what you don't have to do yourself frees up time so you can use it where it matters, which increases your productivity and usually results in an increase in income.

-4. Focus on What You Do best
+4. Focus on What You Do Best

 In real estate, most realtors are strong relationship builders.
 To get more buyers and listings, it takes time to build relationships and connect with people, so they begin to trust and like you.
-This process of building connection must also happen after the contract being signed for an exclusive listing.
+This process of building a connection must also happen after the contract is signed for an exclusive listing.

 If you're not using at least 20% of your time in building relationships, then you'll not reach your income goals.
 This means the time actually in front of people, either in person or on the phone.
 People want to be acknowledged.
 Delegate the repetitive tasks and focus on what you do best.